nestauk/ds-cookiecutter/docs/docs/structure.md

 #### Roadmap

-See the [roadmap](../roadmap#Metaflow) for how `src/config` will be used to parameterise metaflow pipelines and version control their outputs.
+See the [roadmap](../roadmap#Configuration) for some ideas about approaches to configuration.

 ## Data - `inputs/data`, `outputs/data`, `outputs/.cache`